-Women suffer from migraine three times as often as men--and these horrible headaches get worse as women go through perimenopause in their 40s, according to the Migraine Research Foundation, a nonprofit devoted to finding a cure.
+Need migraine relief for women — that is, designed specifically to help you fight those debilitating headaches?
+Women suffer from migraines three times as often as men--and these horrible headaches get worse as women go through perimenopause in their 40s, according to the Migraine Research Foundation, a nonprofit devoted to finding a cure.

 So what can nix migraines?
-These science-backed treatments may bring relief to your aching head.
+Check our list of the best science-backed natural treatments for migraines that may finally bring relief to your aching head.